 Capacitors transmit energy to the motor and blower fan.
-If they’re worn out, you’d better call a professional AC repair company to help you replace them.
+If they’re worn out, you’d better call a professional a/c service rock hill, sc to help you replace them.

 2. Dusty Air From the Blower

-When the air from your AC is dusty and full of debris, it’s something to do with the filter.
+When the air from your hvac humble tx is dusty and full of debris, it’s something to do with the filter.
 If you don’t replace your filters, dirt and debris will accumulate on them.
 An excessive build-up of this dust will lead to some of it circulating in your home.